-A student may request a refund and a complete withdrawal from the college or all courses for medical purposes upon review of appropriate documentation from a physician by the Vice President of Student Services.
+A student may request a refund and a complete withdrawal from the college or all courses for medical purposes upon review of appropriate documentation from a physician by the Dean of Student Services.
 Known medical conditions, injury or illness that has not changed materially since the time of enrollment in the course/program of study is not eligible.

 No refund of fees and tuition is due for any classes for which the student is awarded full credit.
 Students receiving financial aid will be subject to the refund policies of the agencies sponsoring the aid.
+Requests must be received within the same semester the student is requesting the medical withdrawal.